Yoga Teacher Training

 Prospective students must:

 You will be interviewd by Laurie Brockhaus, our program advisor and a primary instructor of the course.
-Please note that we do not accept everyone who applies to our 200 hour YTT.
-Registration for the Student Immerison is open to anyone who would like to join, but the full Yoga Teacher Training program is selective.
+Please note that we do not accept everyone who applies to our 200 hour FYTT Program.
+Registration for the Student Immerison weekends are open to anyone who would like to join, but the Foundational Yoga Teacher Training program is selective.

 Step 3: Acceptance

-You will be notified in writing of acceptance into the program.
+You will be notified in writing of acceptance into the program by April 1, 2014.

 Step 4: Enroll in the course

-Upon acceptance, you will need to complete the official enrollment agreement to formally register for the course.
-To hold your spot in the course, a $200 deposit fee is required.
+Upon acceptance, you will receive the Enrollment Agreement to formally register for the course.
+To secure your spot in the course, a $200 deposit fee is required.
 You will also recieve the course catalog at this time.